Computerized Dynamic Posturography

 CDP impairment information is used in conjunction with the results and findings from the patient’s history, physical examination, and other diagnostic tests to prioritize for treatment, the specific impairments having the greatest adverse impact on function and most likely to respond to treatment.
 When the history, physical, and other test results are inconclusive, treatment decisions can be driven by the CDP information alone.
 Importantly, when clinical results and findings are inconsistent with the clinical presentation or history, CDP can alert the clinician to problems including otherwise unsuspected pathologies and/or the patient’s unconscious or deliberate attempt to exaggerate symptoms.

 Would you like to know more about CDP?
 Make a request from Hawaii Sports and Balance Center and we’ll schedule an appointment to assess whether or not you’re a good candidate.
 Our skilled Kauai physical therapists will do a full assessment of your condition and needs.
-For more information, Contact Us Today at Lihue, HI Center.
+For more information, Contact Us Today at Lihue & Kapa’a, HI Centers.